 My parents went from milking 40 animals to eventually over 800.
 After leaving the area for many years to attend college out west at Washington State University, my wife and I decided to relocate back to Florida to live the farm life, raise a family, and help run this farm.
 After many more years of running the dairy farm, we decided that there must be a better way to utilize the land and reduce the incredible 24/7 workload.
 I am sure you all are aware… dairy cows take no holidays.

 This is when we decided “let’s get back to basics!’
 We realized that our climate and land allowed us to grow grass almost the full year.
 Why not raise cattle solely on grass and let them thrive as they were meant to be.
 It was fortunate that we were able to work with our Alma Mater, Washington State University and a top Wagyu breeder from the Northwest, Gerry Pittenger.
 These contacts enabled us to put together an outstanding beginning herd of 55 animals, who were glad to come to Florida during a very cold February in 2008.

-Along the way, we have developed an exceptional group of repeat customers who make us feel that our daily efforts are extremely rewarding.
+With a tremendous amount of work on the part of the whole family, we have grown to be a sustainable farm raising grass-fed cattle and free-range chickens and turkeys.
+Along the way, we have developed an exceptional group of LOYAL customers who make us feel that our daily efforts are extremely rewarding.